 Some areas tie requirements to property sales.
 For example, in Austin, TX home sellers are required to complete an energy audit.
 In San Francisco, home sellers are required to put in place basic energy conservation devices (such as insulation and efficient toilets), in addition to conducting an energy and water conservation inspection, prior to the transfer of a title.

-Boston has elected to adopt the voluntary state-determined “stretch” energy-efficiency code for commercial and residential buildings.
-This code requires new buildings to exceed the standards set in the base code by 20%.
-The city has also been an advocate for the adoption of more stringent standards with state decision-makers.
+Boston, Massachusetts adopted the voluntary state-determined “stretch” energy-efficiency code for commercial and residential buildings.
+This code requires new buildings to exceed the standards set in the base code by 20 percent.
+The city has also advocated for more stringent standards with state decision-makers.
 In addition, Boston has dedicated staff within the Inspectional Services and Environment Departments working on energy-efficiency and requires training on the topic for inspection staff.

 The City of Chicago’s Energy Benchmarking Ordinance requires building owners to track and report energy use annually.
-Every three years, the data is verified by a 3rd-party.
-The city tracks data using a free, online tool developed by EPA.
-The ordinance applies to commercial, industrial and residential buildings larger than 50,000 square feet.
-The city estimates these building are less than 1% of all buildings in the city, but account for around 20% of all energy usage.
+Every three years, the data is verified by a third party.
+The city tracks data using a free, online tool developed by the EPA.
+The ordinance applies to commercial, industrial, and residential buildings larger than 50,000 square feet.
+The city estimates these buildings are less than 1 percent of all buildings in the city, but account for around 20 percent of all energy usage.

 San Francisco’s Residential Energy Conservation Ordinance requires home sellers to conduct an energy and water conservation inspection completed by a city inspector or city-certified inspector, have or install basic energy conservation devices (such as insulation and efficient toilets), and obtain a certificate of compliance prior to the transfer of a title.

-- EPA developed the Energy STAR Portfolio Manager, an online tool to help property owners track and report energy use for their buildings.
-This tool is used by the City of Chicago to assess energy use by the large buildings in the city.
+- The EPA developed the Energy STAR Portfolio Manager, an online tool to help property owners track and report energy use for their buildings.
+This tool is used by the City of Chicago to assess energy use from large buildings in the city.

 - BuildingRating.org is a multi-functional website, featuring a tool to compare building energy/water benchmarking, disclosure, and reporting policies across multiple jurisdictions throughout the world.

-- More than 25 U.S. cities; such as Grand Rapids, San Francisco, Cambridge, and Washington, D.C.; have adopted various energy-benchmarking policies, as have the states of California and Washington.
-Achieving Zero presents a useful, actionable framework to phase out CO2 emissions in urban communities by 2050.
+- Achieving Zero offers a useful, actionable framework to phase out CO2 emissions in urban communities by 2050.